-The best lens for portraits in 2020
+The best lens for portraits

 This is one of only two 85mm lenses for Canon cameras that features image stabilization, the other being a Tamron.
 Build quality is pretty epic, including a shock-absorbing front barrel, weather-seals and fluorine coatings on the front and rear elements.
 The ability to shoot portraits in the rain might seem superfluous but wedding photographers would disagree.
 The optical path is based on 14 elements and features Canon’s high-tech Air Sphere Coating which further reduces ghosting and flare.